 - > Service Status Indicates the FTP Server's current status. - Internet Access Select enable to allow access of the FTP server from the Internet.
-Otherwise, select disable to only allow local network access. - > Service Port Enter the FTP Port number to use.
-The default is 21. - > Name This folder's display name. - Partition The volume that the folder resides.
-Volume 1-8 is mapping to USB port1, and Volume 9-16 is mapping to USB port2. - > Folder - The real full path of the specified folder.
+Otherwise, select disable to only allow local network access. - Service Port Enter the FTP Port number to use.
+The default is 21. - > Name - This folder's display name. - > Partition - The name of the partition is displayed - > Folder The real full path of the specified folder.